6 Ways to reduce stress in the workplace

 Mental health discrimination is when an employee is treated unfavourably because of a psychological illness.
 The condition must meet the legal requirements of a disability in order for it to class as unlawful discrimination.

 Mental health at work issues can range from severe depression to bipolar disorder.
 As an employer, you must treat a mental illness in the same way as a physical one.
-By ensuring good mental health and treatment, you’re on the way to building a healthier and happier workplace.
+By ensuring good mental health and treatment, you’re on the way to building a healthier and happier workforce.

 All employers have a legal responsibility to support anyone with a mental illness.
 You can make positive changes by managing issues through the right procedure.
 For example: